 Nearly 30 additional primary care practices have signed contracts to participate in the upcoming rollout of Robert Wood Johnson Partners.

-The partnership would also include the 500 specialists in the Rutgers Robert Wood Johnson Medical Group along with clinicians on staff at Robert Wood Johnson University Hospital and the other hospitals within Robert Wood Johnson Health System.
+The partnership would also include the 500 specialists in the Rutgers Robert Wood Johnson Medical Group along with clinicians on staff at Robert Wood Johnson University Hospital and the other hospitals within the Robert Wood Johnson Health System.

 Medicare and insurance companies offer financial incentives for such reform efforts that meet benchmarks for improving care while moderating costs.
 Participating doctors, hospitals, and other providers would receive a share of the savings.
 And in Robert Wood Johnson Partners, patients may also share in the benefit.